ukhc/wso2is-docker/README.md

 ### Deploy a new WSO2is along with a MariaDB that has an initialized WSO2_CARBON_DB database
 ~~~
-./local-apply.sh --with-db-init
+./local-apply.sh
 ~~~

 Note: The default admin password is admin

-Use this to do the initial installation and configuration for MediaWiki.
+Use this to do the initial installation and configuration for WSO2is.
 Once you are satisfied with the setup, you can back it up.

 ### Create a backup of the persistent volume and database